Siege of Mazagan (1562): Context

 The Portuguese built a citadel at the accessible harbour of Mazagan in the summer of 1514.
 This citadel was a rectangular building with four towers, one of which was the old tower that already stood here.
 The architects were two brothers, Diego and Francisco de Arruda.
 The location then became known in the Portuguese language as Mazagão.
 During the next few decades the Sa'dids rose to power and began expelling the Portuguese from their coastal fortresses, with the most significant event being their expulsion from Santa Cruz (present-day Agadir) in 1541.
 In response, the Portuguese king John III ordered the evacuation of Portuguese positions at Azemmour and Safi and concentrated on building a more defensible position at Mazagão instead.
 As a result, the Portuguese fortification was expanded into the larger walled fortress we see today in 1541.
 The fort had 69 embrasures for the placement of guns, and a wide moat furnished with locks that kept it filled with sea water during low tide.

 Morocco had been unified by Mohammed al-Shaykh in 1549.
 His son, Abdallah al-Ghalib succeeded him on the throne in 1557, and in 1559 began planning to capture the heavily fortified Portuguese city of Mazagan on the western Moroccan coast.
-Preparations continued throughout the years of 1560 and 1561.
+Preparations continued throughout 1560 and 1561.

 The Portuguese governor of the stronghold Álvaro de Carvalho was then in Lisbon.
-Suspecting an impending attack, his second-in-command Rui de Sousa de Carvalho dispatched a spy to Fez, who confirmed the rumours of the Sultans preparations.
-He then dispatched a ship with a distress call to Portugal, then ruled by the regent Dona Catarina, warning of the impending siege and that the towns garrison and residents would not be able to hold out without aid.
+Suspecting an impending attack, his second-in-command Rui de Sousa de Carvalho dispatched a spy to Fez, who confirmed the rumours of the Sultan's preparations.
+He then dispatched a ship with a distress call to Portugal, then ruled by the regent Dona Catarina, warning of the impending siege and that the town's garrison and residents would not be able to hold out without aid.